844-914-1942

 This is where you do your homework.
 Fractional ownership agreements are complex legal documents that typically last five years.
 Before you sign, make sure you fully understand the terms, especially regarding the length of the commitment, which can range from 2.5 to 5+ years.
 What happens at the end of the term?
 Most programs allow you to sell your share back to the company or on the open market, but the conditions for doing so will be outlined in your contract.
 Pay close attention to the fine print on usage rules, peak travel days, and any potential restrictions.

-Prioritize Safety and Certifications
+Don't Compromise on Safety and Certifications

 When it comes to private aviation, safety is non-negotiable.
 A reputable fractional provider will be transparent about its safety standards and certifications.
 Ask about the company’s safety rating (such as ARGUS or Wyvern), pilot training and experience requirements, and aircraft maintenance protocols.
 Top-tier programs invest heavily in maintaining the highest safety standards, which should be a critical factor in your decision.
 Don’t hesitate to ask for detailed information—your peace of mind is worth it.
 A provider’s commitment to safety reflects their overall operational excellence.